 For a lifetime in the sun, Randolph Engineering has you covered.
+We even have aviators for small faces.

 Our aviators are made for those who are ready to push the limits, no exceptions.
 For adventurers with small faces, the journey to the perfect-fitting aviators can be a tricky one.